a suite of expressive effects to transform your instrument in new and exciting ways.

 Create lush ambient textures that seamlessly fade from one chord to the next, infinite sustain, glitching granular loops, filtered synthesizer sounds, violin-like fuzz and swell effects, drones, distorted delay and vibrato, and much more.

 We release batches of Infinite Jets about once a month to the subscribers of our email list.
-The pedals are shipped as they are made, within 4-6 weeks.
-We will be back with another batch in late August / early September 2017.
+We will be releasing another batch on

 Enter your email address below if you would like to receive an alert when Infinite Jets are available.

 - Two independent channels of sampling, allowing for infinite sustain of two different notes or chords at a time